LaunchCode-Education-Archived/csharp-web-development/src/chapters/classes-part2/equals-shortcut.rst

       }

 In order to gain an understanding at what Visual Studio just did for us, review the section on the :ref:`Equals() method <equals-method>` and take note of the following lines of code in the code block above.
-While the behavior of code is the same as the various implementations of the ``Equals()`` methods on the previous page, Visual Studio's method does not necessarily look similar to the ones we wrote before.
+While the behavior of the code is the same as the various implementations of the ``Equals()`` methods on the previous page, Visual Studio's method does not necessarily look similar to the ones we wrote before.

 #.
 On line 9, we see some new syntax.
 With ``is``, the compiler confirms that it is possible to cast ``obj`` to a variable ``course`` of type ``Course``.
 If it is, the value of ``course`` is set to ``obj``.
 All in one line!
 #.
 On line 10, the value of ``course.Topic`` and ``Topic`` is compared for equality.